-CORE I: SOCIAL PSYCHOLOGY

-2 credits Prerequisite: graduate standing in psychology or the collaborative doctoral program in coun-seling psychology or permission of instructor.
-Introduction to empirical research and theories on the psychological processes related to interpersonal behavior, focusing on topics like attitude change, social influence, and prosocial behavior.
+CORE I: SOCIAL PSYCHOLOGY Prerequisite: graduate standing in psychology or the collaborative doctoral program in counseling psychology or permission of instructor, Introduction to empirical research and theories on the psychological processes related to interpersonal behavior, focusing on topics like atti-tude change, social influence, and prosocial behavior.

-CORE II: COGNITIVE PSYCHOLOGY 620

-2 credits Prerequisite: graduate standing in psychology or the collaborative doctoral program in coun-seling psychology or permission of instructor.
-Survey of theories, concepts, emprical phe-nomena, and methodologies in human cognitive psychology.
-Topics include attention, cognitive capacity, learning, memory, categonization, skill acquisition/expertise, and training effectiveness.
+CORE II: COGNITIVE PSYCHOLOGY Perequisite: graduate standing in psychology or the collaborative doctoral program in counseling psychology or permission of instructor.
+Survey of theories, concepts, empirical phenomena, and methodologies in human cognitive psychology.
+Topics include attention, cognitive capacity, learning, memory, categorization, skill acquisition/expertise, and training effectiveness

-CORE III: INDIVIDUAL DIFFERENCES

-Prerequisite: graduate standing in psychology or the collaborative doctoral program in coun-seling psychology or permission of instructor.
+CORE III: INDIVIDUAL DIFFERENCES Prerequisite: graduate standing in psychology or the collaborative doctoral program in counseling psychology or permission of instructor.
 Survey of theoretical perspectives on individual differences in personality and behavior and of literature on between- and within-group cultural variables influencing personality development and assessment.

-CORE IV: BIOPSYCHOLOGY 640
+CORE IV: BIOPSYCHOLOGY

-2 credits Prerequisite: graduate standing in psychology or the collaborative doctoral program in coun-seling psychology or permission of instructor.
+Prerequisite: graduate standing in psychology or the collaborative doctoral program in counseling psychology or permission of instructor.
 Survey of nervous system structure/function including neuroanatomy, neuron physiology, and synaptic transmission.
-Also overviews oc-logical bases of learning, memory, consciousness, intelligence, psychopharmacology, behavior genetics
+Also overviews bio-logical bases of learning, memory, consciousness, intelligence, psychopharmacology, behavior genetics